 As a result of the foregoing events, the Company accrued approximately \$3 million in 2009 and \$4.8 million in 2010 for remediation, fines and related costs.
-As of December 31, 2012, QGN has spent approximately \$2.5 million on remediation activities.
-Despite INEMA's informal indications to the Company that it may not require the removal of the landfills, it remains reasonably possible that INEMA will require such removal, and the Company could be unsuccessful in appealing such decision.
+Since 2009, the costs of remediation activities and foreign exchange rate changes have reduced the accrual by approximately \$3.8 million, to a current amount of \$4.0 million.
+As a result of INEMA's approval of the first step in QGN's remediation plans, the Company does not believe that it will be required to remove the landfills.
+However, it remains reasonably possible that INEMA will require such removal, and the Company could be unsuccessful in appealing such decision.
 The Company estimates the cost of such landfill removal would be in the range of \$30 million to \$50 million.